-This is a one-day opportunity to take and mentor an APPRENTICE Hunter on a Spring Turkey Hunt on designated lands at New Kent Forestry Center.
-All successful applicants must bring one Licensed APPRENTICE Hunter as their guest to hunt.
-APPRENTICE HUNTERS ARE ALSO WELCOME TO APPLY but must bring a Licensed Hunter as a guest.
+This is a one-day opportunity to take and mentor an Apprentice Hunter on a Spring Turkey Hunt on designated lands at New Kent Forestry Center.
+Four hunters will be selected.
+All successful applicants must bring one Licensed Apprentice Hunter as their guest to hunt.
+Apprentice hunters are also welcome to apply, but must bring a Licensed Hunter as a guest.